ericflo/slimgfast/README.md

 The steps for setting up a slimfast instance are fairly straightforward:

-* Create a fetcher that will know how to read images from the upstream source
+* Create a **fetcher** that will know how to read images from the upstream source
-* Create a list of transformers, or potential operations that can be applied to the image (e.g. resize)
+* Create a list of **transformers**, or potential operations that can be applied to the image (e.g. resize)
-* Instantiate an app struct, which collects all the fetchers and transformers and handles the actual HTTP requests
+* Instantiate an **app struct**, which collects all the fetchers and transformers and handles the actual HTTP requests
-* Spin up the groupcache library so it knows who its peers are
+* Spin up the **groupcache** library so it knows who its peers are
 * Start the app and the http server

 In fact, this is all that